 As UPEACE is an English-language institution, there is no Spanish language pre-requisite.
 However, students are encouraged to study Spanish prior to beginning the program in order to gain communication skills for daily life in Costa Rica.

 Students may choose to spend one semester at UPEACE.
 Though the beginning and end dates of the fall and spring semesters at UPEACE are similar to that of AU, the academic calendar is otherwise quite different.
 Courses normally last one week per credit; for example, a three-credit course takes place over a period of three weeks.
 One-, two-, and three-credit courses are available.
 Classes are thus highly intensive with daily meetings and do not allow students to concurrently undertake internships.
 Students will take only one course at a time.

-- Students are registered through the SIS Office of International Program Development for up to 9 AU-UPEACE exchange credits (SIS-609).
+Students are registered through the SIS Office of International Programs for up to 9 AU-UPEACE exchange credits (SIS-609).
 These exchange credits cover courses at UPEACE only; research and/or internship credit is registered under normal AU guidelines.

 Tuition and Fees

 Students pay regular tuition, emergency international health insurance, and technology fees to AU.
 Students do not pay the student activity fee, sports center fee, or SIS fee while studying at UPEACE if they spend the entire semester at UPEACE.

 Students are responsible for any incidental costs, such as library fines and lab fees, incurred during the program.
 Students are responsible for all personal expenses including housing and transportation.